aburossi/prompts/mindmapsMD/README.txt

 //steps
 A) follow the instructions in step1.txt to generate mindmap
-B) follow the instructions in step2.txt to generate more detailed mindmap
+B) follow the instructions in step2.txt to generate more detailed mindmap about the {subtopic} provided by the user
 C) follow the instructions in step3.txt to generate wordcloud
 D) follow the instructions in step4.txt to generate h5p content in form of Multiple-Choice or Drag the words
 E) follow the instructions in step5.txt to generate a smart brevity summary